x86txt/portfolio/proposals/cyware/README.md

 As outlined above, by limiting the packages we offer to OVA and a container, and building a robust set of automated testing pipelines, we can compile a knowledge base for our customers that covers how to deploy the OVA or container into each supported environment.
 There are numerous services we can utilize for this and I've personally used GitBook.
 They have special hooks with git repos that help to automate the updates to product documentation.
 They also provide the hosting, which removes that burden from Cyware Staff.

+We can provide instructions via a knowledgebase for deploying into the following containerized environments, which should cover a large majority of potential use-cases:

+1. Docker and Docker Compose
+2. Kubernetes
+3. AWS Elastic Kubernetes Service (EKS), ECS, and ECS Fargate
+4. Azure Kubernetes Service and Azure Container Apps (including serverless mode)

+For our OVA, we should limit our supported platforms to the three most popular hypervisors on the market and provide instructions for those:

+1. VMware
+2. Microsoft Hyper-V
+3. Linux KVM

+The instructions for deploying a container and/or OVA into these environments does not change frequently, so the maintenance and upkeep burden on Cyware staff would be extremely low.
+As we gain knowledge and expertise and learn what documentation tactics are successful, we can expand the number of on-prem and cloud environments if there is a need.

 ### Observability

 As our observability platform, we will use the 'PLG Stack' aka [Prometheus](https://prometheus.io/), [Loki](https://grafana.com/oss/loki/), and [Grafana](https://grafana.com/grafana/).

-We would include this as part of the overall deployment, for internal client usage.
+We would include this as part of the overall deployment, exposed for internal client usage.
 How much functionality we wanted to expose to the customer would need to be discussed and the potential for generating support queries considered, but at a minimum we could include a set of pre-built dashboards to monitor resource usage and to proactively analyze application logs for issues that we know about.

-Exposing the ability for customers to enter an email address for alerts and the webhook functionality of Grafana would be very useful and limit any potential engagement of Cyware staff for assistance.
+Exposing the ability for customers to enter an email address for alerts and the webhook functionality of Grafana would be very useful and limit the need to engage Cyware staff for assistance.

-As we learn about new issues in the normal course of business, we would update the Grafana logic and include it via our standard version release cycle, included with the overall package release and brought to the customers attention via our release notes.
+As we learn about new issues in the normal course of business by running our SaaS application, we would update the Grafana logic and include it via our standard version release cycle, included with the overall package release and brought to the customers attention via our release notes.

 ## 3. Maintenance

 This solution would offload the majority of the maintenance burden to the client and give Cyware confidence that if a customer does perform an upgrade, we have tested the latest version extensively before release.

-As noted in the [Package Architecture](#package-architecture), if we wanted to provide a moe polished, professional look for the OVA, and this of course could be extended to our containerized clients as well, we could look at using one of the numerous off the shelf control panels, customized to just the functionality we wanted to expose, such as application start/stop, certificate injection, application upgrades (via containers under the hood), log file shipping, and/or reboot of the entire application VM.
+As noted in the [Package Architecture](#package-architecture) section, if we wanted to provide a more polished, professional look for the OVA, and this of course could be extended to our containerized clients as well, we could look at using one of the numerous off the shelf control panels, customized to just the functionality we wanted to expose, such as application start/stop, certificate injection, application upgrades (via containers under the hood), log file shipping, and/or reboot of the entire application VM.

 I understand that Cyware has extensive Django experience, so we could build this out using any of the numerous 'admin panel' projects - something like the [Django Control Center](https://github.com/byashimov/django-controlcenter) would probably work great for our needs.
 If not, a generic Linux control panel like [Cockpit](https://cockpit-project.org/) or [TinyCP](https://tinycp.com/) could be skinned to look very professional and polished.